pydoit/doit/doc/tutorial.rst

   type: string. value is the path of the file (relative to the dodo file).

 folder-dependency:
   type: string.
 This is not a dependency on the same way of a file-dependency.
 It is not checked if the folder was modified or not.
 It is only a handy way to indicate that a folder should exist before the task is executed.
 If the folder doesn't exist it is created.
-If it already exist, nothing happens. folder-depencies are not used to determine if a task is up-to-date or not.
+If it already exist, nothing happens. folder-dependencies are not used to determine if a task is up-to-date or not.
 So, if a task defines only folder-dependency it will always be executed.
 The value is the path on the file system (relative to the dodo file).
-The last charachter of the string must be a '/'. i.e. "path/to/build/"
+The last character of the string must be a '/'. i.e. "path/to/build/"

 task-dependency:
-  type: string. values is the name of a task preceeded by ':'. i.e. ":compile". task-dependency are only used to force a certain order in the execution of the tasks. task-depencies are not used to determine if a task is up-to-date or not.
+  type: string. values is the name of a task preceded by ':'. i.e. ":compile". task-dependency are only used to force a certain order in the execution of the tasks. task-dependencies are not used to determine if a task is up-to-date or not.
 So if a task only defines task-dependency it will always be executed.

 run-once:
-  type: boolean. value must always be `True`.
+  type: Boolean. value must always be `True`.
 This is actually used to say that a task has no dependency but should be executed only once.
-This is useful if you have a task with no dependency that creates a target and you dont want to create the target over and over again.
+This is useful if you have a task with no dependency that creates a target and you don't want to create the target over and over again.

 Targets can only be a string with a file path.